Saiuz/Alexa-Reservations/Bug-Tracking.md

 14 **FIXED ISSUE** editing the name of a firm breaks all guests that are associated with the firm.
 Have to modify the firm save routine to also update the guest list with the new name.
 15 **FIXED BUG** changes in room aggregation logic are preventing the extra day expense from showing up.
 May want to try changing is_room flag on expense.
 Make bill code bcPlan
+16 **FIXED BUG** creating reservation with just one click on a room plan day cell adds a reservation with one night.
+If you then change the type to a fixed duration plan and save, the nights revert back to 1!!.
+However, if you select more then one cell (e.g. two nights) it works correctly.
+17 **BUG** when room is changed to an existing reservation, the checkin status is not being updated.
+18 **FIXED BUB** when a room is edited from the details directive, the To Charges/Rechnung link breaks for reservations that have separate bills in one room.